GoodBoyDigital/js-nation-pixi-powerups/README.md

 # js-nation-pixi-powerups
-Some code examples using some cool lesser known Pixi features
+Some code examples using some cool lesser known Pixi features.
+The best way to learn is by doing, so have a play :)

+## setup (optional) ##

+If you would like to use the set up build setup provided, follow these steps:

+1. `npm install` - will install webpack and TS.

+2. `npm start` - will build the code and watch for changes.

+3. You will need to then serve the dist folder.
+Heres a tool for that if required: https://www.npmjs.com/package/http-server